Ordnance QF 6-pounder: Self-propelled mounts

-Tank gun versions of the 6-pounder were used in thesentinel tank the AC1A veriant Crusader Mark III, Cavalier, Centaur Mk I and II, Cromwell Mk I to III, Valentine Mk VIII to X and Churchill Mk III and IV, and also in the Canadian Ram Mk II and the prototype American Light Tank T7E2.
+Tank gun versions of the 6-pounder were used in the Crusader Mark III, Cavalier, Centaur Mk I and II, Cromwell Mk I to III, Valentine Mk VIII to X and Churchill Mk III and IV, and also in the Canadian Ram Mk II and the prototype American Light Tank T7E2.
 The Deacon wheeled and the experimental Alecto Mk II self-propelled guns also mounted the 6-pounder.
 Another experimental vehicle armed with the 6-pounder was a 'Firefly' tank destroyer, based on the Morris Light Reconnaissance Car.
-The only mass-produced vehicle mounting the 57 mm M1 was the M3 Half-track based 57 mm Gun Motor Carriage T48 (also known by its Soviet designation SU-57).
+The only mass-produced vehicle mounting the 57 mm M1 was the M3 Half-track based 57 mm gun motor carriage T48 (also known by its Soviet designation SU-57).
 The production of the T18E2 armored car, known as Boarhound in its limited British service, was stopped after 30 units were built.
-A project for a tank destroyer armed with the M1—the 57 mm Gun Motor Carriage T49—was cancelled after a single pilot vehicle was built.
+A project for a tank destroyer armed with the M1—the 57 mm gun motor carriage T49—was cancelled after a single pilot vehicle was built.
 Similarly, the wheeled 57 mm Gun Motor Carriage T44, based on Ford 4×4 ¾ ton cargo carrier chassis, was cancelled after brief testing.

 Ammunition

-Ammunition was of the fixed type made up of projectile - with a tracer in the base - a charge in a brass cartridge and a percussion primer.
+Ammunition was of the fixed type made up of projectile with a tracer in the base, a charge in a brass cartridge, and a percussion primer.
 A drill round made of weighted wood was also used.
 Propellant was cordite or NH, the latter being more compact than cordite as cordite had a piece of packing between the propellant and base of the projectile.